aston89/ASIP-Adaptive-Spatial-Imaging-Processor/README.md

 ### 8. Perceptual stability

-While the model is framed as strictly additive, the implementation includes bounded multiplicative reinforcement of the Side signal for perceptual stability.
+While the model is basically framed as additive-only, the implementation includes bounded multiplicative reinforcement of the Side signal for the necessary perceptual stability.